FAU-DLM/Methylr2py/README.md

 One major advantage is that it (Python programming language) facilitates the use of Machine and Deep Learning (as also shown in MehtylNet) and is also shown in an extra example notebook.

 All software needed to be installed is shown in our "https://github.com/FAU-DLM/GPU-Jupyterhub" as we do all analysis via a docker hosted jupyterhub deep learning platform.

+Root:.
+├───Script (Ipython Notebook i.e.)
+│    └───IDAT_Folder
+│        └───Subfolder (*)
+│            └───Processed Phenosheet
+└─── Samplesheet

+* It is important that there is no other pheno- or sample-sheet in the path (recursively also!!) specified where the module looks up the phenosheet!!!